Other attractions steeped in history

 Inverness-Fort Augustus – 2 hrs 45 mins.

-The Castle and the Cathedral are the main hotspots in Inverness, the Highlands’ capital.
+1 – The Castle and the Cathedral are the main hotspots in Inverness, the most important city in the Highlands.

 Scottish Kiltmaker Visitor Centre